quicwg/wg-materials/interim-18-06/minutes.md

 Mnot - we need a list consensus call this is a prediscussion for the list - leaning towards a separate document not necessarily in the wg

+#### Long Headers and ICMP

 IGOR PROPOSES ALLOWING LONG HEADERS WHENEVER TO HELP ICMP

-Kazuho: just prepend the short packet with a longheader corrupt sentinnel
+Kazuho: just prepend the short packet with a longheader corrupt sentinel

 Subodh: unreachable is interesting as well as pmtud

 Roberto: this isn’t congestion controlled - so use sparingly

 Igor to send pr regarding pmtu and this approach